Cleopatra: The Last Pharaoh

 She was small in stature, had dark hair which she wore short, dark eyes, and a prominent nose, which at the time was thought of as a thing a great beauty.
-Indeed it has been suggested that had her nose been a little shorter the whole history of the world may have been different.
+Indeed, it has been suggested that had her nose been a little shorter the whole history of the world may have been different.
 Even so, there was little prettiness in her face though her body was petite, and her breasts pert.
 She also possessed the allure and arrogance of majesty, and she knew how to play a man.
 She was also not Egyptian but of Macedonian descent, one of the Ptolemy clan established as the ruling dynasty in Egypt following the death of Alexander the Great who had conquered it in 332 BC.
-She was extremely ambitious and determined to restore an Egypt that was on its knees, torn apart by civil strife and heavily in debt to Rome, to greatness once more.
-She would do so diplomatically if possible and by war if she had to, but her preference remained the bedchamber.

 A compliant Egypt was of vital importance to Rome.
 With two-thirds of all land in Italy unable to be cultivated Egypt was its main supplier of grain.
 Without Egyptian grain Rome would starve.
-So to retain Egypt within its orbit of power was for Rome a political and strategic imperative, hence their unwavering support for the Ptolemy's.
+So, to retain Egypt within its sphere of influence was for Rome a political and strategic imperative, hence their unwavering support of the Ptolemy's.

-Unable however to raise any significant support for a rebellion it only seemed a matter of time before both of the sisters were recaptured and dealt with accordingly.
+Unable however to raise any significant support for a rebellion it only seemed a matter of time before both sisters were captured and dealt with accordingly.
 But events far away in Rome inevitably impacted upon Egypt and it would be Roman politics that would dictate Egypt's future.

-Despite being 30 years her senior, balding, weather-beaten and wearied the aged Caesar and the young Queen became lovers that same night.
+Despite being 30 years her senior, balding and weather-beaten the aged Caesar and the young Queen became lovers that same night.
 As Cassius Dio wrote: "Being brilliant to look upon and to listen to she was able to subjugate everyone, even a love-sated man beyond his prime."
 In no time at all Cleopatra was pregnant, and on 23 June 47 BC she gave birth to a son she named, Caesarion.